Illinois Deer Season and Hunting Information and Regulations

 Illinois has some confusing and intricate laws around hunting, guns, and crossbows.
 Here are the main points to pay attention to but be sure to check the official government website.

-• Minimum draw weight is 125 pounds and the maximum draw weight is 200 pounds.
+• The minimum draw weight is 125 pounds and the maximum draw weight is 200 pounds.

 • Migratory bird hunting is illegal with a crossbow.